toitware/ide-tools/vscode/README.md

 ## Quick start

+### toitlang.org
+The open source version of Toit provides syntax highlighting and the language server and the language server with completions, diagnostics, etc. The easiest way to set it up is to download the [Jaguar](https://github.com/toitlang/jaguar) development support and put `jag` or `jag.exe` in your path.
+Jaguar bundles the Toit SDK, but if you'd rather build that yourself, you can follow these steps:

+- _Step 1:_ Follow the steps to build the tools as described in the [README](https://github.com/toitlang/toit).
+- _Step 2:_ Either place `toitlsp` and `toitc` in your path or set `toitLanguageServer.command` to `["PATH_TO_TOITLSP", "--toitc=PATH_TO_TOITC"]`.
+- _Step 3:_ The extension is activated when you open a `.toit` file.

 ### toit.io
 In this configuration the extension uses the `toit` CLI to connect to the Toit servers.